Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 If you're sick of looking at the outdated cabinets in your kitchen every day, but you don't want to spend thousands of dollars buying new ones, painting them is the perfect DIY solution (especially if you're remodeling your kitchen on a budget).

 Preparing and painting wood cabinets is a tedious process, but you'll save a lot of time and energy using tools that make the work easier.
-I paint cabinets several times per year for my painting business and I'm going to talk about the tools and supplies I use for my projects.
+I paint cabinets several times per year for my painting business and the tools and supplies listed below are the ones I use for my projects.

 This article focuses more on cabinet painting tools and not my process for surface preparation or painting.
 You can check out these other articles if you're looking to prepare kitchen cabinets for paint or the process of spray painting cabinets, which is how I paint them.
 I don't brush and roll.

 Sanding is everyone's least favorite part of any painting project, but it's a step you don't want to skip.
-When you're faced with the task of having to sand over 20 doors, an orbital sander is a must.
-Don't sand doors without one.
+When you have to sand over 20 cabinet doors, an orbital sander is a must because it's a lot easier and more effective than sanding doors without one.

 There are many sanders to choose from, but I'm a long time user of Makita power tools.
-I own a Makita drill and their sub-compact impact driver, which is my favorite tool for removing and installing cabinet doors.
-I also own and use the Makita orbital sander to do the sanding for all of my cabinet projects.
+I own a Makita drill and their sub-compact impact driver, my favorite for removing and installing cabinet doors and drawers.
+I also use the Makita orbital sander to do the sanding for all of my cabinet projects.
 This is an awesome sander if you're looking for one that will last.
-The sander has five speeds and accepts any five-inch sanding disc.
+The sander has five speeds and uses five-inch sanding discs.

 3M Hand Masker